-Dating all the way back to the 17th century, this part of Montreal is not only iconic but home to so much history.
+Dating all the way back to the 17th century, Old Montreal is not only iconic but home to so much history.

-The narrow cobbled streets and alleyways really have that European feel to it and add to the magic of Montreal.
+The narrow cobblestone streets and alleyways really have that European feel to it and add to the magic of Montreal.

 Shops, cafes, restaurants, and pubs line these streets, and you’ll find street performers, artists and market stalls in the centre plaza.

-You can fill your day with the historical attractions including the Pointe A Callier museum which is a museum housing local exhibitions of the cities history and archaeological finds & international exhibits.
+You can fill your day with the historical attractions including the Pointe A Callier museum which is a museum housing local exhibitions of the city’s history and archaeological finds & international exhibits.